 I truly believe that when you put out energy that is in line with your deeper intentions, everything begins to fall into place.
 The decision to photograph the Phipps Conservatory in Pittsburg, Pennsylvania occurred spontaneously when I discovered the Center for Sustainable Landscapes.

-I was having a conversation with a young woman who visited my table at Build Business.
-As I was telling her about how excited I was to be headed to Pittsburg after the conference to photograph Mithun’s highly sustainable execution of Chatham University’s Eden Campus (stay tuned for this project), she asked me if I was planning on visiting the Phipps Conservatory.
-After hearing what she had to say I was determined to add it to my schedule.
+While having a conversation with a young woman at my table during Build Business 2019, I was excitedly sharing my plans to head over to Pittsburg after the conference to photograph Chatham University’s Net Positive Eden Campus designed by Mithun (stay tuned for this project)… She then asked me if I was planning on visiting the Phipps Conservatory?
+I was unaware of Phipps, but after hearing what she had to say I was determined to add it to my schedule.

 While visiting Washington D.C. for the SMPS Build Business conference I had the pleasure of photographing the D.C.
 Water Headquarters, designed by SmithGroup.
 This project has been on my radar as it’s been touted as another one of SmithGroup’s excellent executions of sustainable design.